 This was the plate of obligatory vegetables for the evening which tasted pretty much like how they looked.

 We had opted for two renditions of their tom yam goong.
-This white version was very good.
-The sour and spicy flavors were heavily bolstered by a rich coconut flavor which resulted in a slightly more viscous consistency and reminded us of Thai green curry.
+This white version with coconut milk was delicious.
+The sour and spicy flavours were heavily bolstered by a rich coconut flavour which resulted in a slightly more viscous consistency which like Thai green curry.
 Each of their tom yam goong came with two river prawns as well.
 Would definitely love to come back for this again.

-The red rendition of the tom yam goong tasted clearer, but it also had a more identifiable, yet almost subtle flavor of the prawn heads.
+The red rendition of the tom yam goong tasted clearer, but it also had a more identifiable, yet almost subtle flavour of the prawn heads.
 Nicely done here.

 The sweetish, hint of sour and spicy duck curry from Baan Khanitha was interesting.
-It contained certain things which I hadn't had in curries before.
-Besides duck, there were grapes, pineapple, eggplant and those curious looking baby eggplants which looked like green peas.
+It contained things which I hadn't had in curries before.
+Besides duck, there were grapes, pineapple, eggplant; those curious looking baby eggplants which looked like green peas.
 The texture of those little green balls were crunchy with a hint of bitter.

 Their non-excessively greasy omelette came fried with a nice chewy crust.
 I guess it was that nice browned crust that elevated this from the usual fried egg.

-I've seldom, if ever, have had this Thai dessert.
-So I just had to just order them since I was here and I guess it was pretty good.
-The coconut infused glutinous rice was soft and sticky, textured with crispy rice over the top while the mango was juicy and sweet.
-It would have been better with a stronger citrus, but I'm not complaining.
+I've seldom, if ever, have had this dessert so I just had to just order them since I was here and it was pretty darn good.
+The coconut infused glutinous rice was tender and sticky, textured with crispy rice over the top while the mango was juicy and sweet.
+It would have been better with a stronger citrus but I'm not complaining.

 No comments: